Kong/lua-resty-events/README.md

 1. broadcast an event to all workers processes, see [publish](#publish).
 Example: a healthcheck running in one worker, but informing all workers of a failed upstream node.
-2. broadcast an event to the current worker only, see [subscribe](#subscribe).
+2. broadcast an event to the current worker only, see `target` parameter of [publish](#publish).
 3. coalesce external events to a single action.
-Example; all workers watch external events indicating an in-memory cache needs to be refreshed.
+Example: all workers watch external events indicating an in-memory cache needs to be refreshed.
 When receiving it they all post it with a unique event hash (all workers generate the same hash), see `target` parameter of [publish](#publish).
 Now only 1 worker will